Leadership Insight Series

 Kahneman and Tversky's research on loss aversion found that losses tend to feel roughly twice as powerful as equivalent gains.
 The pain of losing $100 is felt more acutely than the pleasure of gaining $100.
 This asymmetry is built into human psychology and it pulls leaders toward prevention whether they intend it or not.

 High-stakes environments amplify it.
 The more visible the role, the more a leader has to lose reputationally.
 The more success they've accumulated, the more they have to protect.
-Playing not to lose isn't weakness — it's a rational fear response to real stakes.
+Playing not to lose isn't weakness.
+It's a rational fear response to real stakes.
 The problem is when it becomes invisible, automatic, and total.

 A leader playing not to lose tends to set that orientation for the whole team.
 People follow the model.
 When the person at the top hedges, avoids, and optimizes for safety, the team learns that bold moves aren't welcome.
 Innovation slows.
 The people who want to build something tend to go somewhere they can.